How to get into London Fashion Week (even as a new blogger!), what to wear and what to expect. The ultimate guide to attending and surviving LFW.

 The London Fashion Week experience can be very intense, hectic, and surreal.
 I must say it’s not for the faint-hearted; it’s actually pretty exhausting.

 But what did I actually do and how did I cope with the numerous challenges of London Fashion Week?

 Those five days were filled with attending catwalk shows and presentations.
 For some shows, I had a first-row seat and for others, I didn’t get a seat at all.

-I didn’t get into one of the shows I was invited to (Pam Hogg) but then I got into some other shows and presentations which I had not received invitations for, e.g. the STARSICA show.
+I didn’t get into one of the shows I was invited to (Pam Hogg) but then I got into some other shows and presentations to which I had not received invitations, e.g. the STARSICA show.
 London Fashion Week is anything but predictable!

 Early mornings and late nights are the norm which means getting very little sleep.
 The morning shows tend to start around 9 am and the evening shows finish around 7 pm but they are often followed by after-parties which end late at night.